jcksanderson/chicago-housing-project/price-construction-units_scatter/price-construction-units_scatter.md

   data.frame(.)
 ```

 The following is probably the most insane code chunk in this file.
-I
-binded the tract center and tract within data together, then melted it
+I bound the tract center and tract within data together, then melted it
 and selected the rows only when the tract is within the PUMA.
-Next I
+Then I
 took the mean of the average units per PUMA and added the PUMA names to
 their IDs (which is why I kept just the names and IDs).